-You’ve had a fabulous weekend filled with rest and relaxation, but suddenly the Sunday night blues are setting in.
+You’ve had a fabulous weekend filled with rest and relaxation, but now the Sunday night blues have set in.

 Do a jigsaw

 We’re not kidding!
 This is the therapy of choice from sleep expert, professor Jim Horne.